senran101604/neotrix.vim/README.md

   ```

 ## Contributing
-All contributions are so appreciated and I tottaly need your vim knowledge to make this theme perfect
+All contributions are so appreciated and I totally need your vim knowledge to make this theme perfect.

 ## TODO